j4321/tkColorPicker/README.rst

 rgb and html format.
 An empty tuple is returned if the color selection is cancelled.

-* color: initially selected color, the following formats are supported:
+* color: initially selected color, the following formats are supported
     - RGB (0-255 values)
     - HTML (6-digits)
     - tkinter color names (see http://wiki.tcl.tk/37701 for a list)